DariaVor/DariaVor/README.md

 ### Hi, I'm Daria Voronina

-- 🚀 Frontend developer with a passion for JavaScript and React
+- 💻 Frontend Developer with expertise in JavaScript, TypeScript, React, and modern CSS frameworks.
+- 🚀 Passionate about creating engaging, responsive, and user-friendly web applications.
-- 🎨 Love exploring new IT trends and integrating them into my projects.
+- 🎨 Always exploring the latest trends in web development to bring fresh ideas to my projects.
-- 🌱 Constantly learning and expanding my skills.
+- 🌱 Dedicated to continuous learning and refining my craft.
-- ✨ Always on the lookout for exciting opportunities to collaborate and innovate.
+- ✨ Open to collaboration on exciting and innovative projects.